-Telcos selling digital signage is a promising SaaS trend which shows no sign (pun intended) of going away soon.
+Telcos selling digital signage is a promising SaaS trend that shows no sign (pun intended) of going away soon.

 Conversely, more and more mobile operators are putting together innovative white-labeled digital signage offerings for their B2B customers.
-Which is great news for digital signage providers (including ourselves).
+Which is great news for digital signage providers (including ourselves) and a great opportunity for resellers.
 We explored the main reasons for this in last week’s blog.
-This time, let’s look at why telcos selling digital signage is a match made in heaven in terms of an SaaS value proposition for businesses, and a revenue generator for the telcos.
+This time, let’s look at why telcos selling digital signage is a match made in heaven in terms of a SaaS value proposition for businesses, and a revenue generator for the telco’s industry.

 Telcos selling digital signage: a goldmine business?

-So what is it with digital signage and telcos?
+So what is it with selling B2B digital signage and telcos?
 Ernst and Young sum up the concept pretty accurately with this statement:

 “With only a small outlay of manpower and money, opening or expanding a digital signage offering could lead telecoms businesses into markets that give many times the revenue of the digital signage market itself.”

-This is just the tip of the iceberg of what DS could do for telecos.
+This is just the tip of the iceberg of what DS could do for telcos.
 It represents a small market for big firms, with low margins and low potential for growth.
 As EY’s experts rightly say, they are missing out on the true potential of digital signage.
-Globally, in 2015 the DS market was valued at $12.5b, and is expected to be worth US$17b by the end of 2017.
+Globally, in 2021 the DS market was valued at $16.3b, and is expected to be worth US$27.8b by the end of 2026.

 A small leap in sophistication